daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/policies/network.md

 Network policies **do not conflict but are additive**.
 If any policy or policies apply to a given Pod for a given direction, the connections allowed in that direction from that Pod is the union of what the applicable policies allow.

+### Selectors

+There are four kinds of selectors that can be specified in an ingress-from or egress-to section:

+- podSelector: This selects particular Pods in the same namespace as the NetworkPolicy
+- namespaceSelector: This selects particular namespaces for which all Pods should be allowed
+- namespaceSelector and podSelector: A single to/from entry that specifies both namespaceSelector and podSelector selects particular Pods within particular namespaces

+### Example

 ```yaml
 apiVersion: networking.k8s.io/v1
 kind: NetworkPolicy